aspdasdksa/phonescrape/README.md

 https://rapidapi.com/restyler/api/scrapeninja

-then paste your api key in line 48 then your done and you can run the script and it'll scrape the numbers
+then paste your api key in line 48 then your done and you can run the script and it'll scrape the numbers with roblox accounts